INTRODUCTION TO IMMUNOLOGY - 2020/1

 Formative assessment and feedback

-The correct and model answers for the in-course minitest MCQs/SAQs respectively are given during the first lecture following the test, giving the students early feedback on their performance.
+- The correct and model answers for the in-class test MCQs/SAQs respectively are given during the first lecture following the test, giving the students early feedback on their performance.

-Students receive verbal feedback on their numerical skills and results obtained immediately in the practical sessions.
-For the half-day Flow Cytometry practical, students must complete a laboratory work book during the session, and immediate group feedback will be given by academics before the session ends.
-Written feedback on the practical report is given both on the scripts and also in some general feedback which is provided on SurreyLearn
+- Students receive verbal feedback on their numerical skills and results obtained immediately in the practical sessions.
+For the half-day Flow Cytometry practical, students must complete a worksheet during the session, and immediate group feedback will be given by academics before the session ends.
+Written feedback on the practical report for the ELISA write-up is given both on the scripts and also in some general feedback which is provided on SurreyLearn

-Both of the practical reports are groupwork (flow cytometry in groups of four, ELISA in groups of 2).
+- The ELISA practical is written up in groups of 2.
 Currently problems within groups pertaining to group work or group dynamics are reported informally to the module convenor, and students are informed of their right to make a formal complaint about the contribution of a group member to the module convenor in writing (via email)

 - Help students become familiar with the terms used in immunology